marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/complex.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: COMPLEX, complex numbers, conversion to, conversion, to complex

 .. _complex:

-.. index:: COMPLEX

-.. index:: complex numbers, conversion to

-.. index:: conversion, to complex

 COMPLEX --- Complex conversion function
 ***************************************